-October marks the start of the Chesapeake Bay oyster season on the Maryland-end of the bay.
-The six month season goes through the end of March.
+October marks the start of the Chesapeake Bay oyster season on the Maryland end of the bay.
+The six-month season goes through the end of March.
 So oyster up, people!

-Like fine wine, you’ll find a range — from sweet (mild) to briny (salty) — throughout the Chesapeake.
+Like a fine wine, you’ll find a range — from sweet (mild) to briny (salty) — throughout the Chesapeake.
 Maryland is tougher on harvesting limits than Virginia though, so Maryland oysters are to be savored and enjoyed fully.

 Maryland’s watermen harvested a total of 383,090 bushels of oysters last season, a little less than the 393,588 bushels with a dockside value of $17.3 million in 2014-2015.
-That was the second highest total in at least 15 years.
+That was the second-highest total in at least 15 years.